Varshu06/WordyWorld/README.md

-# 🌍 WordyWorld
+# 🌍 WordQuest

 **Explore, play, and learn new words every day!** 🎮✨

-WordyWorld is a fun, interactive web app designed to help children ages 5-10 discover vocabulary through themed adventures!
+WordQuest is a fun, interactive web app designed to help children ages 5-10 discover vocabulary through themed adventures!
 Kids explore magical worlds (like Jungle, Space, and Food Town) while learning new words through playful, game-like activities.

 ---

-## 🎯 What is WordyWorld?
+## 🎯 What is WordQuest?

-Think of WordyWorld as an educational adventure game!
+Think of WordQuest as an educational adventure game!
 Instead of fighting monsters, kids become **Word Explorers** who discover amazing words while having fun.
 It's like visiting a magical theme park where each "ride" teaches you vocabulary! 🎢

 ---